-Performance audits work to improve service
+Performance audits work to improve service to the public

 We provide the public and state leaders with independent, objective evaluations of the effectiveness, economy and efficiency of public services, at both the state and the local level.
 We publish a report setting out the actions agencies take to implement our recommendations.